 Introduction to programming: design and correctness of algorithms and data structures; programming in a high level algorithmic language which provides simple, high level program control and data structuring facilities.
 Problem solving: basic ideas of problem solving; introduction to abstract structures used for computing solutions to problems.
-Elementary logic, history of computing, computing machinery.
+Introduction to propositional logic, computing machinery, computer arithmetic, propositional logic, artificial intelligence, and the axiomatic semantics of a programming language.

-6.621 Computing II
+6.621 Computing II A